QUIQQER/bootstrap/README.md

 MIT

-Developer
+Usage
 ---------
-If you have to regenerate te **bootstrap-unsemantic.css** file use the simple script`generateBootstrapFile.php` in CLI
+If you have to regenerate the **bootstrap-unsemantic.css** file use the simple script`generateBootstrapFile.php` in CLI

 ```bash